-- A. Overview.
-After a report assessment, the formal complaint process can be initiated by the College.
-Please note that once a formal complaint process is initiated the terms "complainant" and "respondent" are used to refer to the "reporting party" and "responding party," respectively. - B. Investigation.
+- Copies of the Policy and relevant procedures, including information about the informal resolution option; - Sufficient detail of the allegations presented in the formal complaint; - Statement that an investigation is being initiated and the identity of the investigator; - Inform the parties that they may have an advisor of their choice; - Inform the parties that if the investigation reveals additional allegations that may constitute violations of the Policy, the parties will receive a revised Notice of Allegations. - D. Investigator.
+The College will designate a trained investigator(s) to investigate these reports.
+All investigators will receive annual training with an emphasis on investigating these complex and sensitive cases. - E. Investigation.
 Where the report assessment concludes that an investigation is appropriate, the College will initiate such an investigation.
 The College may designate an investigator of its choosing, provided that the investigator has specific training and experience investigating allegations of prohibited conduct.
 Any investigator chosen to conduct or assist with the investigation must be impartial and free of any conflict of interest.
 The complainant and respondent will receive a written notice of investigation, including a statement of the allegation, when the investigation is initiated.